VEISHEA: Problems

 The VEISHEA 2006 Battle of the Bands was held on campus, per the recommendations of the 2004 Task Force.

 In later years, rioting and disturbances tarnished the VEISHEA celebration.
 Riots marred the event in 1988, 1992 and 1994.
 During the 1997 VEISHEA festival, Harold "Uri" Sellers, a VEISHEA visitor was murdered in a stabbing on the front lawn at Adelante Fraternity by another VEISHEA visitor, Michael Runyan.

-In 2004 a riot occurred during the early morning hours of April 18 after Ames Police dispersed about 400 people at a nuisance party.
-This crowd grew, intensified, and eventually became violent, ultimately causing over $250,000 in damage to public and private property.
+In 2004, a riot occurred during the early morning hours of April 18 after Ames Police dispersed about 400 people at a nuisance party.
+This crowd grew, intensified, and eventually became violent, eventually causing more than $250,000 in damage to public and private property.

 Following the disturbance, some students made claims that police used excessive force in controlling rioters.
 However, a nine-month investigation by the Iowa Attorney General's office found no wrongdoing on the part of police.

-The 2004 riots marred what had been a very successful celebration.
+The 2004 riots marred what had been a highly successful celebration.
 On April 27, ISU president Gregory L. Geoffroy announced that VEISHEA would not be held in 2005.
-This was met with disappointment both on and off campus.
+This was met with disappointment, both on and off campus.
 One man who had his business damaged had taken out a full-page ad asking the school not to cancel the event.
 Geoffroy also announced the formation of a task force to study the causes of the riots.

 2005 marked the first time in 82 years that VEISHEA was not held.

 VEISHEA's return in 2006, as well as celebrations in 2007 and 2008, were incident-free.
 Much of the credit was given to the implementation of new policies recommended by the riot task force, including: